mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ## Introduction

-This is a reference for upgrading your site from MUI v3 to v4.
+This is a reference for upgrading your site from Material-UI v3 to v4.
 While there's a lot covered here, you probably won't need to do everything for your site.
 We'll do our best to keep things easy to follow, and as sequential as possible so you can quickly get rocking on v4!